APPLIED DIETETICS - 2025/6

 - Provide an opportunity for students to analyse and evaluate the clinical information critically, drawing on research evidence and professional and clinical guidelines

-- Enable students to undertake consultations as they would do on placement by providing role-play opportunities
+- Enable students to undertake consultations as they would do on placement by providing opportunities for inpatient and outpatient simulations with trained actors

 - Facilitate the continuing development of professional skills such as time management skills by managing the workload effectively and efficiently and by attending the timetabled sessions on time, as well as reflection skills through a range of guided reflective questions